Solid Waste Financial Responsibility

 Financial assurance regulations apply to owners and operators of most solid waste disposal or processing facilities.

 Owners and operators of permitted solid waste landfills have several allowable mechanisms for meeting the financial assurance requirements.

 All allowable mechanisms used to satisfy financial assurance requirements must be submitted to the director for approval in their original form, with original signatures and notarized seals (if required).
 DEQ cannot accept email versions, faxed versions, or instruments duplicated by a copy machine.

 Select the appropriate subject below to find financial assurance application forms and documents.
 Submit required forms.

-A surety bond guarantees to ADEQ that it will meet the permitted facility's closure, and/or post-closure obligations if the owner or operator is unable to do so.
+A surety bond guarantees to DEQ that it will meet the permitted facility's closure, and/or post-closure obligations if the owner or operator is unable to do so.
 Types of surety bonds include:

 - Performance Bond

 The surety guarantees that it will either perform the closure/post-closure activity in accordance with the approved closure plan on behalf of the permitted facility or pay out the face value of the bond into a standby trust fund.